Daily Prayer from the Anglican Prayer Book for Australia

 Let us pray

-Almighty God, by your Son Jesus Christ you gave many excellent gifts to your apostles and commanded them to feed your flock.
+Almighty God, through your Son Jesus Christ you gave many excellent gifts to your apostles and commanded them to feed your flock.
 Bless all Archbishops and bishops in the Anglican Church.
-So, fill them with your truth, and clothe them with holiness, that as pastors of your Church they may diligently preach your word, and modernise their teachings of your people, to the glory of your name.
+So, to fill them with your truth, and clothe them with holiness, that as pastors of your Church they may diligently preach your word, and modernise their teachings of the people, to the glory of your name.

 God of wisdom, grant we pray that the words we have heard today make in us a desire to serve the people in bringing the good news of Christ to all who have yet to hear it, so that they may bring forth in us the fruit of good works to honour and praise your name.